Category

 What is Extracapsular Cataract Extraction?

-Extracapsular cataract extraction (ECCE) is a type of eye surgery in which the lens of the eyes is removed, leaving the elastic capsule covering the lens which is left partially attached to allow the implantation of an intraocular lens (IOL).
+Extracapsular cataract extraction (ECCE) is a type of eye surgery in which the lens of the eye is removed, leaving the elastic capsule covering the lens, which is left partially attached to allow the implantation of an intraocular lens (IOL).

 Continue reading Extracapsular Cataract Extraction (ECCE)